Queen Elizabeth Planetarium: Closure and restoration

 The Queen Elizabeth Planetarium in October 2016.
 The building is surrounded by a wire fence due to its dilapidation.

 The facility closed at the end of 1983, superseded by the adjacent Edmonton Space Sciences Centre (now the Telus World of Science), which opened earlier that year.
 The Planetarium thereafter remained vacant, falling into a poor state of repair.

 Two separate applications were submitted to the Historical Resources Development Board by Dale Nosko and Howard Gibbins in late 2004.
-With the assistance of Robert Geldart, these were passed by the Historical Resources Review Panel 31 on May 2005 and the Edmonton Historical Board in late June, both bodies agreeing that the building should be added to the A List of Municipal Historic Resources within Edmonton, which was done by the General Manager of the Planning and Development Department.
+With the assistance of Robert Geldart, these were passed by the Historical Resources Review Panel 31 in May 2005 and the Edmonton Historical Board in late June, both bodies agreeing that the building should be added to the A List of Municipal Historic Resources within Edmonton, which was done by the General Manager of the Planning and Development Department.
 The city announced In November 2016 plans to restore the Planetarium and grant it full heritage status, doing so in March 2017.

 With a budget of seven million dollars, the Planetarium was originally scheduled to be restored and open by the end of 2019, in time for the 2020 International Planetarium Society Conference to be held in Edmonton.
 The reopening was later pushed back to the spring of 2020 and again, because of delays due to restrictions in place during the COVID-19 pandemic, to the autumn of 2021.
 The Queen Elizabeth II Planetarium reopened to the public on 28 September 2023, with its first director, Ian McLennan, as the first person to enter.
 As it is a relatively small planetarium, the intended audience is young students; though, the facility can also be rented for private events.

 The rehabilitation was intended to honour the heritage, historical, and architectural importance of the original exterior, while increasing the interior's functionality.
 Accessibility and sustainability were integrated into the redesign along with the use of period-accurate materials and aesthetics.
 In 2021, the Queen Elizabeth Planetarium restoration received one of eight national awards from the National Trust.